 The project applicant and federal agency can minimize project delay and disruption by effective planning during early stages.
 Cultural resources in a proposed project area should be evaluated carefully under NEPA and the NHPA.
-NAGPRA-protected cultural resources also should be evaluated in the reviews under these statutes, and the project proponent should seek to reach agreements concerning NAGPRA compliance as part of a coordinated consultation process.
+NAGPRA-protected cultural resources also should be evaluated in the reviews under these statutes, and the project proponent should seek to reach agreements concerning NAGPRA compliance as part of a coordinated consultation process.122

 Cultural resources inventories prepared under NHPA at the project proposal stage should directly address NAGPRA-protected cultural items.
-Impacts on NAGPRA-protected sites or cultural items should be considered in environmental assessments or environmental impact statements under NEPA and may be pertinent to "adverse effect" determinations under NHPA.
+Impacts on NAGPRAprotected sites or cultural items should be considered in environmental assessments or environmental impact statements under NEPA and may be pertinent to "adverse effect" determinations under NHPA.
 The notice and consultation processes under NAGPRA and NHPA also should be coordinated where possible.

 NAGPRA compliance will be facilitated if, early in project planning, the project developer and agency seek to identify and consult with tribes or groups that may own or control cultural items under NAGPRA.
-Identification of potentially interested tribes at an early stage also will facilitate prompt decisions over disposition or removal of
+Identification of potentially interested tribes at an early stage also will facilitate prompt decisions over disposition or removal of cultural items inadvertently discovered during the project.
+The consultation participants should aim for agreements between developer, agency, and affected tribes over ownership and control of cultural items, excavation or removal methods, and custody of cultural items immediately following removal.
+Such agreements will help effectuate NAGPRA's requirement that projects not be delayed more than thirty days by an inadvertent discovery of cultural items.

-&lt;sup>123 See Archaeological Resources Protection Act, 16 U.S.C. §§ 470aa - 470ll (2006); 16 U.S.C. § 470cc.
+119 See Archaeological Resources Protection Act, 16 U.S.C. §§ 470aa - 470ll (2006); 16 U.S.C. § 470cc.

-&lt;sup>124 25 U.S.C. § 3002(c).
+120 25 U.S.C. § 3002(c).

-&lt;sup>125 25 U.S.C. § 3002(c)(3); see also 43 C.F.R. § 10.3.
+121 25 U.S.C. § 3002(c)(3); see also 43 C.F.R. § 10.3.

-&lt;sup>126 See 36 C.F.R. §800.4(b).
+122 See 36 C.F.R. §800.4(b).